KURA is high on quality and low on price

 Also helpful was the airy consistency of the mousse, which blessed it with a good balance of lightness and creaminess.
 This contrasted beautifully with the chocolate sponge, which had a denser, cakey crumb.

 Chocolate and cherries are a classic combo, with the crimson fruit’s sweetness and tart finish countering the rich tendencies of chocolate.
 That’s why we would’ve liked slightly more cherry compote in our dish.
 It was definitely present, but a stronger burst of fruity flavour would’ve provided even greater contrast to the other components’ deep, chocolatey notes.

 My personal favourite part of this dish was the unassuming disc of chocolate that formed its foundation.
-It’s a chocolate sable, a French shortbread cookie that’s more dense and less sweet than its familiar chocolate chip cookie cousin.
+It’s a chocolate sable, a French shortbread cookie that’s denser and less sweet than its familiar chocolate chip cookie cousin.
 The sable was intensely chocolatey, granting the pastry yet another level of chocolate flavour.
 Texturally, it was absolutely spot on too, breaking cleanly by fork and crumbling effortlessly in our mouths.

 Modest components and details like these are what sets apart chefs who’ve had years of formal training and experience.
 While you may not notice them at first glance, they simply add a little extra oomph to a dish, elevating it from “good” to “great”.

 The Earl Grey Tart ($8) is Rachel’s personal favourite.
 After operating KURA for almost a month, she’s eaten one of these tarts every day.
 I can’t even eat the same thing for lunch three days in a row.